mauriceoc/dotfiles/README.md

 # dotfiles

-dotfiles

-Use git clone --recursive as project contains submodules
+Use `git clone --recursive` as project contains submodules

 ## tpm